Fort Lauderdale on a Budget: Spend a Day on Las Olas Boulevard

 - Las Olas Boulevard is incredibly dog-friendly.
 All restaurants with outside dining areas will be pleased to accommodate your furry friend.
 Many businesses along the street have bowls of water for your thirsty dog

 - To the west of the boulevard, you'll find the Museum of Discovery and Science which is a wonderful attraction (as they say 'for children of all ages').
 It also houses an IMAX theatre

 - A hidden gem just off Las Olas is Cinema Paradiso—an arthouse theatre that shows indie and foreign films and is the host of the Fort Lauderdale International Film Festival in October every year

 - Las Olas Boulevard starts at the beach and ends at the Museum of Art.
 The distance between the two is just over two miles.
 It is a lovely walk but in warm weather, you can travel the boulevard on the Sun Trolley.
 Just watch for the bright red trolley and hail it as you would a cab

 This is the area that most people think of when they recall their visit to the boulevard.
 The shops are mostly privately-owned (no chain stores) which means that they are highly individual.
-Many of the buildings here date from the nineteen thirties and have a distinct Mediterranean feel
+Many of the buildings here date from the 1930s and have a distinctly Mediterranean feel

-Tip: For an splendid evening glass of wine, visit Preston's Bar in the Riverside Hotel.
-There's a lovely tropical garden there - great fun
+Tip: For a splendid evening glass of wine, visit Preston's Bar in the Riverside Hotel.
+There's a lovely tropical garden there, which is great fun.

-It's in this area that you'll see the most luxurious waterfront homes - many with their own sleek yachts moored right outside.
-There are also the Las Olas Isles - residential areas that mix multimillion dollar homes with quirky Mid-Century Modern architecture.
-It's a lovely walk from here down to the beach
+It's in this area that you'll see the most luxurious waterfront home, many with their own sleek yachts moored right outside.
+There are also the Las Olas Isles—residential areas that mix multimillion-dollar homes with quirky Mid-Century Modern architecture.
+It's a lovely walk from here down to the beach.

 Questions & Answers